usnistgov/jarvis_leaderboard/docs/index.md

 If successful with basic GitHub setup, follow the guidelines:

-1. Got to your forked jarvis_leaderboard repo.
+1. Go to your forked jarvis_leaderboard repo.
 2.  `git clone https://github.com/USERNAME/jarvis_leaderboard`.
 NOTE: use your own GitHub USERNAME, e.g. knc6, instead of `usnistgov`

      Note if you do not use forked version, you won't be able to make a pull request